Getting started

 B

-Choose your unique avatar
+Choose your avatar

 C

-Your sport and role
+Select your sport and role

-Select the sport you are primarily involved in and whether you are an athlete, coach, parent, or club admin.
+Choose the sport you are primarily involved in and whether you are an athlete, coach, parent, or club admin.

 D